hiatus/nukrypt/README.md

 Usage
 -----
+- Command line banner:
 ```
-nukrypt [encrypt|decrypt] [dir]..
+USAGE:
+    nukrypt [FLAGS] [OPTIONS] <dir>...

+FLAGS:
+    -d, --decrypt    Decrypt instead of encrypting
+    -h, --help       Prints help information
+    -V, --version    Prints version information

+OPTIONS:
+    -k, --key-file <file|url>    Read/write AES key from/to [file] or download/upload from/to [url]

+ARGS:
+    <dir>...
+Folder(s) to recursively encrypt or decrypt
 ```

 ### Encrypt
-When called with `encrypt`, `nukrypt` will first generate a 128-bit key and write it to a file called `nukrypt.key` at the current working directory; if the file already exists, `nukrypt` will read it instead of overwriting it.
-After key generation, all `dir`s will be recursively encrypted.
+In encryption mode (not specifying the `-d` option), `nukrypt` will first attempt to read the key either from a remote server or from a local file (depending on what was given as argument to `-k`).
+If the key cannot be read, it will generate it and either upload it or save it locally (in the URL or path given).
+After this, all `dir`s will be recursively encrypted.

 ```
-$ nukrypt encrypt ./encrypt-me/
+$ nukrypt -k nukrypt.key ./encrypt-me/
-[+] Encryption key saved to nukrypt.key
+[+] Encryption key written to nukrypt.key

 [#] Encrypting: ./encrypt-me/notes.txt
 [#] Encrypting: ./encrypt-me/project/curriculum.pdf